 Through structured education and training, the Junior Sailing Academy (JSAB) aims to promote sailing skills and career development for youth on Bequia.
 Shore-based instruction is provided by the Academy’s Training Manager.
 On-water practical instruction and formal assessment is provided by Sail Grenadines, a Royal Yachting Association (RYA) accredited training and charter company.
 Grenadines Sails provides sail repair service free of cost.

-We have also partnered with other local programs, offering support for individual students as well as that to grow and maintain the great work being done.
+We have also partnered with other local programs, offering scholarships for individual students.
 This includes the Bequia Kiai Karate School which meets twice weekly at their newly constructed dojo in Port Elizabeth.
 The school is affiliated with the International Shotokan Karate Federation (ISKF).

 Food and medical aid

-Remaining true to the initial mandate of the Bequia Mission, we provide relief through the provision of supplies and food, including a daily lunch program for students in junior school.
-Whenever possible, supplies, produce, and trades are sourced locally in order to provide secondary support, maximizing the financial impact of our programs.
+Remaining true to the initial mandate of the Bequia Mission, we provide relief through the provision of food, including a daily lunch program for students in junior school.

 A key aspect of the work of the Grenadines Initiative is made possible by the John and Margaret Sagan Foundation, which over the last 10 years has provided significant support for medical supplies.
 Those gifts have delivered large equipment to the hospital and clinic on Bequia—in the past that’s included an autoclave, a defibrillator, a portable ultrasound—as well as supplies, including suture thread, needles, and continence management supplies.